docweirdo/verplant/README.md

 They'll be given a static link which they can later on use to check on and interact with their booking process.
 A provider will be able to log into their account and check suggested dates as well as make suggestions of their own.
-They will be able to see the suggested appointments of their customers as well as the suggested appointments of other booking processes concerning courses/services which are associated with the same room as the courses/services they provide, so they can spot conflicting suggestions and make sure no appointments are at a time where room needed to perform the course/service is not available.
+They will be able to see the suggested appointments of their customers as well as the suggested appointments of other booking processes concerning courses/services which are associated with the same room as the courses/services they provide, so they can spot conflicting suggestions and make sure no appointments are made at a time when a room needed to perform the course/service is not available.

 ### Cool looking graphs
 We laid out or data model in an [Entity Relationship Model](./erm.png).